 - Serves must travel diagonally and land between the non-volley zone and the baseline of the service court opposite of the serving player.
 If the ball lands on the kitchen line, it is considered a short serve.

-Each player is allowed only one serving attempt unless it is a “let” serve.
+Each player is allowed only one serving attempt.
+(The ruling on a let serve changed in 2022.
 A let serve occurs when the serve hits the net and still lands in the correct service court.
-If this occurs, the serve is played over.
+If this occurs, the serve is considered to be a good serve and play continues.
+If the let serve does not land in the correct court service area, it is a fault.)
 Each player will continue to serve until he does not win a point.

 Serving in Doubles